NFL's 32 top surprises, and rating whether each will continue

 The surprise: A slow start for Alex Collins.

 The verdict: MIRAGE.
 Collins, the 11th-leading rusher in the league in 2017, has as many rushing yards (48) as Ryan Tannehill.
 A large part of his disappointing numbers is due to circumstances out of his control.
 The Ravens beat the Bills so badly in the opener that Collins didn't play much after halftime.
-The next game, Baltimore got behind in Cincinnati so quickly that it abandoned the run game.
-Coach John Harbaugh said it's a "big priority" to get Collins and the run game back on track.
+The next game, Baltimore got behind in Cincinnati so quickly that it abandoned the running game.
+Coach John Harbaugh said it's a "big priority" to get Collins and the running game back on track.
 "We're not in any way pleased with the numbers," Harbaugh said.
 "We are very determined to run the ball well because we think it fits our offense, and it's something that opens everything else up.
 We have to get that going." -- Jamison Hensley

 Cincinnati Bengals